 - Think of a neutral signal that you and your partner can use in a conversation to let each other know when one of you feels “flooded” with emotion.

 - Try to think of a place that makes you feel calm and safe.
-As you imagine yourself in this sanctuary, lose yourself in the peace of mind that it brings you.
-Meditating on the beauty of a sacred haven in your imagination can be a perfect way to relax yourself in a break taken from a difficult conversation.
+Lose yourself in the peace of mind that it brings you.
+Meditating on the beauty of a sacred haven in your imagination can be a perfect way to relax in a break taken from a difficult conversation.

-- Practice focusing on your breath: it should be deep, regular, and even.
+- Practice focusing on your breath: deep, regular, and even.
 Inhale and exhale naturally.
 As in Eastern practices, from yoga to contemplative meditation, we may find ourselves calmer and more centered if we stop for a moment and allow the noise around us to temporarily fade away.

 Think of these as starting points for your creation of islands of peace within yourself.
 Investigate these lands, and find a way in which you may ask your partner for a moment to clamber up onto the safety of your own haven in the course of a difficult conflict conversation.